|« PreviousNext »|

 In addition, you typically need a way to distribute applications to the application servers, monitor the stack, and so on.

 AWS OpsWorks provides a simple and straightforward way to create and manage stacks and their associated applications and resources.
-This chapter introduces the basics of AWS OpsWorks—along with some of its more sophisticated features—by walking you through the process of creating the app server stack in the diagram.
+This chapter introduces the basics of AWS OpsWorks—along with some of its more sophisticated features—by walking you through the process of creating the application server stack in the diagram.
 It uses an incremental development model that AWS OpsWorks makes easy to follow: Set up a basic stack and, once it's working correctly, add components until you arrive at a full-featured implementation.

 Step 1: Sign in to the AWS OpsWorks Console shows how to sign into the AWS OpsWorks console